sammyjmoseley/stravagroupride/README.md

 To run venv: source env/bin/activate

-To count number of line run: find . -name '*.*' -not -path "./env*" -not -path "./.git*" | xargs wc -l
+To count number of line run: find . -name '*.*' -not -path "./env*" -not -path "./.git*" -not -path "./website/static/bootstrap-3.3.7-dist*" | xargs wc -l

 ideas for features to include:
 * virtual partner to complete segment fastest could use historical power data to figure out pacing
-* select area on map and return who has ridden the most in it
+* select area, click on area to perform action
+    1) return who has ridden the most in it

 A barebones Python app, which can easily be deployed to Heroku.